 2. Harvest Gold Appliances

 Embrace the warmth of the 70s with harvest gold appliances, a beloved hue from the decade that brings a welcoming feel to any kitchen.
-From refrigerators to ovens and stovetops, this retro color works perfectly with neutral cabinetry or white walls, adding a unique focal point without overwhelming the space.
+From refrigerators to ovens and stovetops, this retro color works perfectly with neutral cabinetry or white walls, adding a unique focal point with gold kitchen appliances without overwhelming the space.
 Complement with natural wood or earthy tones to stay true to the era's aesthetic, making this pop of gold both nostalgic and surprisingly modern for today's interiors.

 3. Wood Paneling on Walls